-In addition, the Issuer wishes to update the risk factor entitled "Because ING is a financial services company conducting business on a global basis, ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the COVID-19 pandemic." in line with information regarding the COVID-19 pandemic included in the Q3 Press Release.
+In addition, the Issuer wishes to update the risk factor entitled "Because ING is a financial services company conducting business on a global basis, ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the Covid-19 pandemic." in line with information regarding the Covid-19 pandemic included in the Q1 Press Release.

-Finally, the Issuer has been informed about certain significant new factors in respect of a legal proceeding for which it wishes to update the section entitled "General Information - Litigation - Findings regarding AML processes", the section entitled "General Information - Litigation - Tax cases", the section entitled "General Information - Litigation - Interest rate derivates claims", the section entitled "General Information - Litigation - Interest surcharges claims" and the section entitled "General Information - Litigation - Interest surcharges claims" in the Registration Document in the manner set out herein.
+Finally, the Issuer has been informed about certain significant new factors in respect of legal proceedings for which it wishes to update the section entitled "General Information - Litigation" in the Registration Document in the manner set out herein.